Adventure and historical novels for fans of the Middle Ages and Ancient Rome.

 The men are practically the only protagonists of this book.

-The Lady of Albi appears only in chapter 15, and again in a very secondary role.
+The Inconvenient bride appears only in chapter 15, and again in a very secondary role.
 She quickly gives way to soldiers and battles.
 On the other hand, we understand that she is the narrator.

 She only has a real role in chapter 40 (the book contains 45).
-So she makes herself wait for the lady from Albi.
+So she makes herself wait for.

 If you like History with a predilection for the Roman Empire you will not be able to ignore The Riddle of a Dead Slave, then its sequel Massilia by Thierry Bontoux.